-GTX 1050 Ti and RX 470 are two very powerful graphics cards for 1080p gaming from Nvidia and AMD respectively.
-GeForce GTX 1050 Ti is a mid-range graphics card form Nvidia which is very popular because it has got power to run latest games on high settings at 1080p and is quite affordable too.
-On the other hand Radeon 470 is a higher mid-range graphics card that packs some extra power compared to GTX 1050 Ti but is also a bit expensive.
-So here in this post I am going to compare both these graphics cards and will let you know which one is good for 1080p gaming and offers better value for money.
+GeForce GTX 1050 Ti and Radeon RX 470 are two very powerful graphics cards for 1080p gaming from Nvidia and AMD respectively.
+GeForce GTX 1050 Ti is a mid-range graphics card from Nvidia which is very popular because it has got the power to run latest games on high settings at 1080p and is quite affordable too.
+On the other hand, Radeon 470 is a higher mid-range graphics card that packs some extra power compared to GTX 1050 Ti but is also a bit expensive.
+So here in this post, I am going to compare both these graphics cards and will let you know which one is good for 1080p gaming and offers better value for money.

 GeForce GTX 1050 Ti vs Radeon RX 470

 Here is a comparison of GeForce GTX 1050 Ti and Radeon RX 470 graphics cards based on their specifications and gaming performance.

 GTX 1050 Ti is based on the latest Pascal GPU architecture from Nvidia and comes with 768 CUDA Cores whereas Radeon RX 470 is built on the latest Polaris GPU architecture from AMD and comes with 2048 Cores.
 Both these graphics cards are manufactured on the 14nm fabrication process.
 Also, you must note that CUDA Cores and Stream Processors are different technologies and their working is also different.